-IF THE ALARM PROBLEM YOU SHOULD Green Power LED is OFF.
+Green Power LED is OFF.
 Unit will not Alarm when you press the Test/Silence button.
-Battery may be dead or missing.
-Replace Alarm Horn "chirps" 5 times and Green Power LED flashes 1 time every minute.
-Low Battery Signal.
-Alarm needs to be replaced.
-Replace Alarm Horn "chirps" and Green Power LED flashes 3 times every minute MALFUNCTION SIGNAL.
+Unit may not be receiving any power.
+Check the AC power supp Make sure the power connector is securely attached to the Alarm.
+Ma sure a fresh 9V battery is installed to power the battery back-up.
+Green Power LED flashes ON, once a minute (horn is silent).
+Alarm is not receiving AC power.
+Unit is operating on batter back-up.
+Check the AC power supply.
+Horn "chirps" 5 times every minute and Green Power LED flashes on for 2 seconds ON/ 2 seconds OFF (Low battery latch is engaged) Battery is low or missing.
+Replace Alarm immediatel If unit is under warranty, contact Consumer Support to process a warranty replacement.
+Horn "chirps" and Green Power LED flashes 3 times every minute MALFUNCTION SIGNAL.
 Device is not working properly, and needs to be replaced.
 If unit is under warranty, contact Consumer Support to process a warranty replacement.
-Horn "chirps" 5 times and Green Power LED flashes 5 times every minute END OF LIFE SIGNAL.
+Horn "chirps" and Green Power LED flashes 5 times every minute END OF LIFE SIGNAL.
 Alarm needs to be replaced.
 Immediately replace the Alarm.
 Alarm goes back into Alarm after you pressed the Test/Silence button to silence an Alarm.
 Smoke and/or CO levels are still potentially dangerous.
-Refer to "If Your Smoke/CO Alarm Sounds" for details on how to respond to an Alarm.
+Refer to "If Your Smoke/Cl Alarm Sounds" for details on how to respond to an Alarm.
 If anyone is feeling ill, EVACUATE your home immediately and call 911.
 Power LED flashes Green 2 times every minute.
 Alarm requires cleaning.
-Clean Alarm then press and release the test button.
-See Regular Maintenance section.
-If Green LED Continues to flash, contact Consumer Support.
+Clean Alarm then press ar release the test button.
+Se "Regular Maintenance" section.
+If Green LED continues to flash, contac Consumer Support.

-CO Alarm goes back into Alarm 4 minutes after you Silence it.
-CO levels indicate a potentially dangerous situation.
-IF YOU ARE FEELING SYMPTOMS OF CO POISONING, EVACUATE your home and call 911 or the Fir Department.
-Refer to "If The CO Alarm Sounds" for detail CO Alarm sounds frequently even though no high levels of CO are revealed in an investigation.
+CO Alarm goes back into CO levels indicate

+you Silence it. dangerous situation. or the Fire Department.
+Refer to "If The CO Alarm Sounds" for details.
+CO Alarm sounds frequently even though no high levels of CO are revealed in an investigation.
 The CO Alarm may be improperly located.
 Refer to "Where to Install This Alarm" for details.
 Relocate your Alarm.
 If frequent Alarms continue, have home rechecked for potential CO problems.
 You may be experiencing an intermittent CO problem.